Quick Links

 Important Information

-PE will be on a Tuesday (indoor) and a Thursday (outdoor)
+PE will be on a - Tuesday (outdoor) and Wednesday (indoor)

 On this day, children can come to school in their PE kits for the whole day.